Author: Joe Kizlauskas

 There’s a way you can make your opinions pay, however, and that comes thanks to the great work done by major bookmakers.
-A selection of online betting firms – including bet365, Ladbrokes, Betfair, Unibet and 888sport – have run through the list and made available their Ballon d’Or winner betting odds.
+A selection of online betting sites – including bet365, Ladbrokes, Unibet and 888sport – have run through the list and made available their Ballon d’Or winner betting odds.
 This is merely their opinion and that means there’s plenty of value to be had for those willing to work for it.

 Make your selection and back your player with hard cash in the market.
 If you are right you could be celebrating a sizeable profit as well knowing your football knowledge is on par with the experts.
 Where does the smart money go and how do traders pick one player from another in what has been a fascinating year in the beautiful game?

 Virgil van Dijk Nailed on Favourite